HaifaUniversity/uoh-ngx-theme/projects/uoh/ngx-theme/README.md

 > Note: If you use `uoh-accessibility` remember to include the `uoh-header` inside it.

-The header component accepts three input variables:
+The header component accepts five input variables:

 - `title`: A string to be used as the main header title.
 The default value is `אוניברסיטת חיפה`.
 - `subtitle`: A string to be used as the header subtitle.
 The default value is `undefined`.
 - `user`: A string containing the name of the user.
 If set, a log out button will be displayed on the header, next to the user name.
 When the user presses the log out button an event will be fired.
 This event can be catched by binding a function to the `logOut` output.
+- `labels`: An object containing the labels for buttons and headers.
+For more information about the fields integrating it use the `HeaderLabels` from the same module.
+- `logoLinkUrl`: A string containing the url to open when the logo is clicked.

 For example, in your component ts file: